-The value of a marijuana license is greatly affected by the success of the license holder.
+The value of a marijuana license is greatly affected by the success of the license holder, and success usually means controlling costs.
 As Tim McGraw, Founder and CEO of Canna-Hub, a California-based real estate development and property management company for the cannabis industry, says, “Overhead matters.
 You need to operate where you’re going to make the most money.
 If you’re giving up too large of a chunk of your revenue, you’re starting out behind from the beginning.”

-Some marijuana businesses prefer to own the real estate where their businesses operate.
-To combat skyrocketing rent, many marijuana businesses choose to invest that money into property.
+To combat skyrocketing rent, some marijuana businesses prefer to own the real estate where their businesses operate if they have the money to do so.
 Sally Vander Veer, co-founder and CFO of Denver, Colorado-based Medicine Man – a marijuana cultivator and retailer, told Inc. that owning real estate is, “The only thing we can control in this industry.”
 She says it is, “essential to long-term success.”
 Josh Ginsbert, co-founder and CEO of Native Roots, says his company purchases property to maintain control and to avoid investing a large capital outlay to build-out a facility that his company doesn’t own.

-The debate over which option is better for marijuana-related businesses – owning or renting property – is still open, but the good news is there are options that can help license holders retain or increase the value of their marijuana licenses.
+The debate over which option is better for marijuana license holders and marijuana-related businesses – owning or renting property – is still open, but the good news is there are choices that can help license holders retain or increase the value of their cannabis licenses.